Echo Bank: Environment

 A number of separate water masses surround Echo Bank, which originate from regions such as the North Atlantic, the South Atlantic and Antarctica and are stacked over each other.
 In general, the region is under the influence of the nutrient-poor waters of the subtropical gyre and the upwelling regions off northwestern Africa.

 Bottom net trawlings of Echo Bank have revealed remarkable findings such as a rich decapod fauna.
 African cuttlefish, the barnacle Poecilasma aurantia, the common cuttlefish, the elegant cuttlefish and the giant African cuttlefish occur at Echo Bank; the giant African cuttlefish is the most commercially important cuttlefish in the region.
 In addition, the bobtail squids Rossia and Sepiola and the ram's horn squid have been found at Echo Bank.
 Shoals of fish were frequently observed on the seamount.
 In 1960–1970, snapper fisheries at Echo Bank were replaced by cephalopod fisheries.

 Geologic history

+An age of 72 million years has been established for Echo Bank.
 The flat top of Echo Bank has been interpreted as having formed during subaerial erosion, implying that the seamount was once an island although the evidence for such is less clear than at Tropic Seamount and alternative explanations for the flat summit exist.
 Echo Bank is currently undergoing sedimentation and it appears to be volcanically inactive.
 There is evidence of recent landsliding, however, and cone-shaped topographic anomalies could indicate recent volcanism.
 One of these landslides may have occurred between 339,000 and 869,000 years ago.